-Schools must apply for this competitive grant, and expenses will only be reimbursed up to the school’s total award amount.
-The FFVP grant has been successful in introducing school children to a variety of produce that they otherwise might not have had the opportunity to sample.
+Schools must apply for this competitive grant and expenses will only be reimbursed up to the school’s total award amount.
+The grant has been successful in introducing school children to a variety of produce that they otherwise might not have had the opportunity to sample.

-Fresh Fruit and Vegetable Program
+Fresh Fruit and Vegetable Program (FFVP)

-United States Department of Agriculture (USDA) Food and Drug Administration
+United States Department of Agriculture (USDA)/Food and Nutrition Service (FNS)

-Sponsors of the NSLP may apply annually for the Fresh Fruit and Vegetable (FFVP).
+Sponsors of the National School Lunch Program (NSLP) may apply annually for the Fresh Fruit and Vegetable Program (FFVP).
 The application review process gives priority to schools representing the highest percent of students certified for free and reduced-price benefits program.

-To be selected for the FFVP, a school must:
+To be selected a school must:

-Reimbursement for FFVP is similar to other Child Nutrition Programs.
-Awarded schools submit a monthly claim along with supporting documentation verifying purchases of fresh fruits and vegetables served at no cost to students during the school day.
+Reimbursement for the Fresh Fruit and Vegetable Program (FFVP) is similar to other Child Nutrition Programs (CNPs).
+Awarded schools submit a monthly claim and supporting documentation verifying purchases of fresh fruits and vegetables served at no cost to students during the school day.

-Claims for reimbursement and supporting documentation for this program are due to the Utah State Board of Education (USBE) no later than the fourth working day of each month.
+Claims for reimbursement and supporting documentation for this program are due to the Utah State Board of Education no later than the fourth working day of each month.

-In coordination with United States Department of Agriculture (USDA) Food and Nutrition Services (FNS), our office distributes policy memorandums to provide guidance and clarify program requirements and regulations.
+In coordination with the United States Department of Agriculture (USDA)/Food and Nutrition Service (FNS) our office distributes policy memorandums to provide guidance and clarify program requirements and regulations.

 Memorandum: New Bulletin Distribution Explanation